zigzaga00/linux-notes/linux-notes.md

 We can use `--color=` to specify what we want bash to do with colours.
 The values we can use are `never`, `auto` and `always`.
 The `--` work with whole words whereas `-` works with single letters.
 We could use `--color=always` to use colours.

+### displaying and changing directories

+In a shell, we are always in a directory.
+We can print the current working directory using `pwd` We can change our directory using the `cd` command.
+When we use the `cd` command, we need to specify the directory we would like to change to as its argument `cd /home/user/Documents` The current working directory can be specified with `.` or we can go up the directory tree one level using `cd ..`

+We can use *absolute* or *relative* paths.
+An *absolute* path defines the complete path and therefore works from anywhere.
+Absolute paths begin with `/` unless we use `~` to mean the user's home directory.
+An example of an absolute path is `/home/l337/Documents/other`

+A *relative* path is resolved according to our current working directory.
+We could just type the name of a directory in the current working directory `cd Documents/other` or we could use the `.` like so `cd ./Documents/other`

+We could combine `..` with relative paths to go up one level and then somewhere else `cd ../Downloads` We can also move up more than one level by using more `../` for example `cd ../../billybob/Documents`

+### combining commands

+We can combine commands in bash using `;` like so `cd /home/user/Documents; ls -al`